docksal/boilerplate-magento/README.md

     fin init
     ```

-3. **On Windows** add `192.168.64.100  vanilla.magento.docksal` to your hosts file

-4. Point your browser to
+3. Point your browser to

     ```
     http://vanilla.magento.docksal